ilikerobots/sqflite_migration_plan/README.md

 The exception is handled normally by sqflite's `openDatabase()` method, which encapsulates the migration procedure in a transaction.
 A thrown exception in an operation will cancel the _entire_ onCreate, onUpgrade, or onDowngrade database transaction, leaving the database untouched from its original state.

 Note however, that any non-database side-effects contained in operations that have run in the course of a failed migration will be persistent.
-Generally, such side effects should be avoided.

 #### Ignore